-A few hours after this he will find himself, after a very pretty ride through a mountainous country, at Gorham, and, on landing, will be almost within arm's length of the door of the "Alpine House," a very good hotel, where he will do well to get himself ensconced as quickly as possible.
+A few hours after this he will find himself, after a very pretty ride through a mountainous country, at Gorham, and, on landing, will be almost within arm's length of the door of the "Alpine House," where he will do well to get himself ensconced as quickly as possible.
 From this house, places of interest all about the mountains are within easy distance, and carriages and saddle-horses in great numbers are kept on hand for visiting the various beautiful spots in and around Gorham.
 There are numerous drives, which are all exceedingly pretty, and indeed the White Mountains are destined to become one of the most fashionable resorts on this continent.

-" The White Mountains, or the Switzerland of America, are "situated in Coos County, New Hampshire, and consist of a " number of mountain peaks, from four to six thousand feet in " altitude, the highest of them being Mount Washington, which is " six thousand two hundred and forty-three feet above the level of "the sea, and possesses the greatest attraction to tourists.
-Its " ascent has lately become quite fashionable with visitors to the " mountains.
-It is perhaps impossible to find anything grander " in mountain scenery than the White Mountains of New Hamp-From the ' Alpine House' visitors can proceed by car-" shire. " riages eight miles to the 'Glen House,' which is at the base of " Mount Washington, and there take saddle-horses for the ascent.
+"The White Mountains, or the Switzerland of America, are " situated in Coos County, New Hampshire, and consist of a "number of mountain peaks, from four to six thousand feet in " altitude, the highest of them being Mount Washington, which is " six thousand two hundred and forty-three feet above the level of "the sea, and possesses the greatest attraction to tourists. " ascent has lately become quite fashionable with visitors to the "mountains.
+It is perhaps impossible to find anything grander "in mountain scenery than the White Mountains of New Hamp-From the 'Alpine House' visitors can proceed by car-" shire. "riages eight miles to the 'Glen House,' which is at the base of " Mount Washington, and there take saddle-horses for the ascent.
 "The 'Notch' is a narrow gorge between two enormous cliffs, " and extends for a distance of two miles.
-Its entrance is nearly " twenty feet wide, and the mountain scenery, diversified by beau-"ful cascades falling over perpendicular rocks, is grand in the "extreme.
-The 'Willey House' stands in this notch, at an " elevation of two thousand feet.
-It is pointed out to the traveller " as the residence of the Willey family, who perished by an ava-"lanche from the mountain thirty years ago.
-In Franconia Notch " may be seen the Basin and Flume, objects of great interest.
-"The Flume is a stream of water having a fall of two hundred " and fifty feet over fearful precipices into a natural cavity in the " rocks which forms the basin.
-The 'Old Man of the Mountain,' " or profile mountain, is a singularly interesting natural object.
-It " obtains its name from the striking resemblance it bears to the " profile of the human countenance, every feature being marked " with the greatest accuracy."
+Its entrance is nearly "twenty feet wide, and the mountain scenery, diversified by beau-"tiful cascades falling over perpendicular rocks, is grand in the The 'Willey House' stands in this notch, at an ele-"vation of two thousand feet.
+It is pointed out to the traveller as " the residence of the Willey family, who perished by an avalanche " from the mountain thirty years ago.
+In Franconia Notch may be ' seen the 'Basin' and 'Flume,' objects of great interest. " Flume is a stream of water having a fall of two hundred and fifty " feet over fearful precipices into a natural cavity in the rocks "which forms the basin.
+The 'Old Man of the Mountain,' or " profile mountain, is a singularly interesting natural object. " obtains its name from the striking resemblance it bears to the " profile of the human countenance, every feature being marked " with the greatest accuracy."

-Two groups of Mountains are included under the general title

-of "The White Hills:" one, the Mount Washington chain or the White Mountains proper,-the other, the Franconia Range, of which Mount Lafayette, a thousand feet lower than Mount Washington, is the highest summit.
+Two groups of Mountains are included under the general title of "The White Hills:" one, the Mount Washington chain or the White Mountain proper,-the other, the Franconia Range, of which Mount Lafayette, a thousand feet lower than Mount Washington, is the highest summit.